springboardmentor345a-create/Projects_2/README.md

 A Streamlit-based web application has been developed to provide an interactive interface for the prediction models.

 ### Features
+- **Futuristic UI:** A premium, dark-themed interface with glassmorphism effects and dynamic animations.
 - **League Winner Prediction:** Predict if a team will win the league based on season statistics.
-- **Match Winner Prediction:** Predict the outcome of specific matches (Home/Draw/Away).
+- **Match Winner Prediction:** Predict the outcome of specific matches (Home/Draw/Away) with manual or auto-generated inputs.
-- **Top Scorer Prediction:** Forecast a player's total season goals based on performance metrics.
+- **Top Scorer Prediction:** Forecast a player's total season goals and assists using advanced interaction features.
-- **Total Points Prediction:** Estimate a team's final points tally.
+- **Total Points Prediction:** Estimate a team's final points tally with optimized feature inputs.

 ### Access
 The application source code is located in the `app/` directory.
 Refer to `app/README.md` for detailed usage instructions.